Who can I get a 209A restraining order against?

 - you are related by blood or marriage to that person (for example, a cousin, brother-in-law, brother).

-If you need protection from someone who is in your “family” but who is not on this list, you might still be able to get a 209A protective order.
+If you need protection from someone who is in your “family” but who is not on this list, you might still be able to get a 209A restraining order.
 You may also be able to file a criminal complaint against the person.
 See Criminal Complaints.

 - hurt you physically;